ethersphere/swarm/swarm/docs/smash/smash.rst

     \newpage

 Introduction
 =========================================

 Proof of custody [#]_ is a construct that proves to an auditor that a storer has custody of data without the auditor having it.
 Such constructs can be used to audit the integrity of remotely stored documents trustlessly.
 In the context of a distributed file storage system, proof of custody schemes need to consider both storage and network communication overhead and offer flexible trade-offs between security and cost.

 .. rubric:: Footnotes
-..  [#] proof of existence, proof of storage, proof of resource, proof of retrievability
+.. [#] profof of existence, proof of storage, proof of resource, proof of retrievability

 In the specific context of swarm, we need to make sure we have a scheme that best adapts to